If you're looking for the best area to live in Bangkok, first you should ask yourself these questions :

 In my opinion, Silom-Sathorn and Sukhumvit (soi 21 to 71) will offer you the best experience of the city.

 In both areas, you can find some really good deals on condos and houses if you spend some time looking for it and be patient.

-You can even find quiet condos just a few minutes away from trending venues and the BTS.
+You can even find quiet condos just a few minutes away from popular venues and the BTS.

 It's probably where the rent tends to be the highest, but on the other hand, you will save a lot of money (and time) on commute every day.

-But if you want to live a more quiet life and want more of a Thai lifestyle, and don't mind having to take a taxi to go grab drink or get a fancy dinner, some neighborhood a bit further like On Nut will definitely get your attention.
+But if you want to live a more quiet life and want more of a Thai lifestyle, and don't mind having to take a taxi to go grab some drinks or get a fancy dinner, some neighborhood a bit further like On Nut or Ari will definitely get your attention.

 If you made it until the end, thanks for reading.